-- c. why the exemption(s) apply to this enquiry (if it is not self-evident); - d. reasons for refusal if based on cost of compliance (see Appendix 4) - e. in the case of non-absolute exemptions, how we have applied the public interest test, specifying the public interest factors taken into account before reaching the decision (see Appendix 3) - f. reasons for refusal on vexatious or repeated grounds - g. the internal complaints procedure. - 27.
-For monitoring purposes and in case of an appeal against a decision not to release the information or an investigation by the Information Commissioner, the responsible person must keep a record of all enquiries where all or part of the requested information is withheld and exemptions are claimed.
+- 39.0 If the information is not to be provided, the person dealing with the request must immediately contact the person in the Trust with delegated responsibility for FOI to ensure that the case has been properly considered and the reasons for refusal are sound.
+If it is decided to refuse a request, we need to send a refusals notice, which must contain: - the fact that the responsible person cannot provide the information asked for; - which exemption(s) we are claiming apply; - why the exemption(s) apply to this enquiry (if it is not self-evident); - reasons for refusal if based on cost of compliance (see Appendix 4) - in the case of non-absolute exemptions, how we have applied the public interest test, specifying the public interest factors taken into account before reaching the decision (see Appendix 3) - reasons for refusal on vexatious or repeated grounds - the internal complaints procedure. - 40.0 For monitoring purposes and in case of an appeal against a decision not to release the information or an investigation by the Information Commissioner, the responsible person must keep a record of all enquiries where all or part of the requested information is withheld and exemptions are claimed.
 The record must include the reasons for the decision to withhold the information.
 Records should be retained for 5 years.
 There are no requirements to keep records where we have supplied the information requested.

-What do we do if someone complains?
+41.0 What do we do if someone complains?

-- 28. Any written (including email) expression of dissatisfaction even if it does not specifically seek a review should be handled through the Trust's existing complaints procedure which should be fair and impartial.
+41.0 Any written (including email) expression of dissatisfaction - even if it does not specifically seek a review - should be handled through the Trust's existing complaints procedure which should be fair and impartial.
 The procedure should be clear and non-bureaucratic.
 Wherever practicable, the review should be handled by someone not involved in the original decision.
-The Trust Board should set and publish a target time for determining complaints and information on the success rate in meeting the target.
-The Trust should maintain records of all complaints and their outcome. - 29.
-When the original request has been reviewed and the outcome is that the information should be disclosed, this should be done as soon as practicable.
+The Trust Board should set and publish a target time

+- for determining complaints and information on the success rate in meeting the target.
+The Trust should maintain records of all complaints and their outcome. - 42.0 When the original request has been reviewed and the outcome is that the information should be disclosed, this should be done as soon as practicable.
 When the outcome is that procedures within the Trust have not been properly followed, the Trust should review procedures to prevent any recurrence.
-When the outcome upholds the Trust's original decision or action, the applicant should be informed of their right to appeal to the Information Commissioner.
-The appeal should be made in writing to:
+When the outcome upholds the Trust's original decision or action, the applicant should be informed of their right to appeal to the Information Commissioner. - 43.0 The appeal should be made in writing to: